zzbazza/instagram-scraper/README.md

 - Scraping of Instagram stories
 - Scraping and download of Instagram photos

-## Changelog
+## Bugs, fixes, updates and changelog
+This scraper is under active development.
+We hope to clear most issues in upcoming month plus implement new features as we go.

-Check CHANGELOG.md for more detailed information 2020-06-11 - Big update with many fixes and new features
+Check [CHANGELOG.md](https://github.com/gippy/instagram-scraper/blob/master/CHANGELOG.md) for more detailed information 2020-06-12 - Big update with many fixes and new features

 ## Instagram blocking and proxies
 In May 2020, Instagram significantly upgraded their anti-scraping protection, banning most datacenter proxies worldwide.
 Many of the previously working solutions were completely blocked by redirecting the pages into login wall.
 Currently, the only reliable solution to this problem is to use residential proxies.
 Datacenter proxies may still work but likely in less than 10% of cases.